Last updated on August 10th, 2020 at 11:07 am

 This doesn’t mean that Santorini is the best Greek island however.
 The same can be said of Mykonos.

-We’re not big fans of Mykonos and the lifestyle it represents.
-Sure, it’s a beautiful island, and the Chora is really impressive.
-And while the nightlife in Mykonos may be pretty unique, it’s not our cup of tea – never was.
+We’re not big fans of Mykonos because the lifestyle it represents.
+While the nightlife in Mykonos may be pretty unique, it’s not our cup of tea – never was.
+We were fortunate to see Mykonos without the crowds in 2020, and we have to say we loved the beaches.
+It wouldn’t quite be so appealing with masses of other tourists though.

 Thankfully, Greece has another couple of hundred islands, of which 33 are in the Cyclades.
 Are Santorini and Mykonos the only ones worth visiting?
 Definitely not – and in our opinion, some other islands are a lot more enjoyable.